-"Adding the word 'path,' 'quest,' or 'journey ' after the word 'Spiritual ' is like trying to follow a river, stream, or rivulet while in the Ocean."—General Theosophy
+"Adding the word 'path,' 'quest,' or 'journey ' after the word 'Spiritual 'is like trying to find a river, stream, or rivulet while swimming in the Ocean."—General Theosophy

 Added by Richard Ihle on December 29, 2010 at 11:00am — 1 Comment